chihab/dotenv-run/README.md

 | Vite            | [@dotenv-run/rollup](#dotenv-runrollup)  | ✅     |
 | Node.js preload | @dotenv-run/load       | ✅     |
 | Angular         | [@ngx-env/builder](#ngx-envbuilder)       | ✅     |

-For more information about each integration, please refer to the documentation.
-You can use it to build your own integration.

 ## Quick start